eranda1985/CareMe/README.md

 # CareMe
-I started this project as a starter for Microservices architecture.
+Starter Kit for a Microservices architecture.
 It's still in progress and documentation will be added soon.